-I've had two "Best in Show" citations from Littleton's "Eye of the Camera" competition, now accepting submissions for its 48th round.
+I've had two "Best in Show" citations from Littleton's "Eye of the Camera" competition, now in its half-century + two round.
 In 2003 I took the honor for a Black and White landscape.
 More recently, the prize was for a color seascape.

 The City of Lonetree, a Denver suburb, sponsors an excellent competition annually.
 In 2008 my shot of a Utah cataract near Sundance won "Best in Show" Color.